 Setting Treatment Goals

-Just as a treatment plan will vary based upon individual and unique needs for each person, the goals of treatment are also individualized.
+Just as a treatment plan will vary based on the individual and unique needs of each person, the goals of treatment are also individualized.
 These goals should be specific and include some manner for measurement so that everyone can determine if and when goals have been met.
 Treatment goals may include:

 Improved Mental Health